 - thus signifying that the authority of the written Word is of greater weight and worth than the testimony and appeal of miracles.
-When vindicating before the Jews His claim of Deity (John 5) He appealed to the testimony of John the Baptist (vs. 32), to His own works (vs. 36), to the Father's own witness - at His baptism (vs. 37), and then - as tho they were the climax - He said - "Search the Scriptures \\ they are they which testify of Me" (vs. 39).
+When vindicating before the Jews His claim of Deity (TJohn 5) He appealed to the testimony of John the Baptist (vs. 32), to His own works (vs. 36), to the Father's own witness - at His baptism (vs. 37), and then - as tho they were the climax - He said - "Search the Scriptures they are they which testify of Me" (vs. 39).

 This was the position taken by the Apostles.
-When Peter would justify the speaking with other tongues, he appealed to the Prophet Joel (Acts 2:16).
-When seeking to prove to the Jews that Jesus of Nazareth was their Messiah, and that He had risen again from the dead, he appealed to the testimony of the Old Testament (Act 2).
+When Peter would justify the speaking with other tongues, he appealed to the Prophet Joel (PGActs 2:16).
+When seeking to prove to the Jews that Jesus of Nazareth was their Messiah, and that He had risen again from the dead, he appealed to the testimony of the Old Testament (PAct 2).
 When Stephen made his defense before the "counsel" he did little more than review the teaching of Moses and the prophets.
-When Saul and Barnabas set out on their first missionary journey they "preached the Word of God in the synagogues of the Jews" (Acts 13:5).
-In his Epistles, the Apostle continually pauses to ask - "What saith the Scripture?"
-(Romans 4:3, etc.) - if the Scripture gave a clear utterance upon the subject under discussion that ended the matter: against their testimony there was no appeal.
+When Saul and Barnabas set out on their first missionary journey they "preached the Word of God in the synagogues of the Jews" (POSTACTS 13:5).
+In his Epistles, the Apostle continually pauses to ask- "What saith the Scripture?"
+(POSTACTS OF TOTACTS OF THE SCRIPTURE GAVE A Clear utterance upon the subject under discussion that ended the matter: against their testimony there was no appeal.